Moore's law

 Moore's law is the observation that the number of transistors in an integrated circuit (IC) doubles about every two years.
 Moore's law is an observation and projection of a historical trend.
-Rather than a law of physics, it is an empirical relationship linked to gains from experience in production.
+Rather than a law of physics, it is an empirical relationship.
+It is an experience curve effect, a type of observation quantifying efficiency gains from learned experience in production.

-The observation is named after Gordon Moore, the co-founder of Fairchild Semiconductor and Intel (and former CEO of the latter), who in 1965 posited a doubling every year in the number of components per integrated circuit, and projected this rate of growth would continue for at least another decade.
+The observation is named after Gordon Moore, the co-founder of Fairchild Semiconductor and Intel and former Chief Executive Officer of the latter, who in 1965 noted that the number of components per integrated circuit had been doubling every year, and projected this rate of growth would continue for at least another decade.
 In 1975, looking forward to the next decade, he revised the forecast to doubling every two years, a compound annual growth rate (CAGR) of 41%.
-While Moore did not use empirical evidence in forecasting that the historical trend would continue, his prediction held since 1975 and has since become known as a "law".
+Moore's empirical evidence did not directly imply that the historical trend would continue; nevertheless, his prediction has held since 1975 and has since become known as a law.

-Moore's prediction has been used in the semiconductor industry to guide long-term planning and to set targets for research and development, thus functioning to some extent as a self-fulfilling prophecy.
-Advancements in digital electronics, such as the reduction in quality-adjusted microprocessor prices, the increase in memory capacity (RAM and flash), the improvement of sensors, and even the number and size of pixels in digital cameras, are strongly linked to Moore's law.
+Moore's prediction has been used in the semiconductor industry to guide long-term planning and to set targets for research and development (R&D).
+Advancements in digital electronics, such as the reduction in quality-adjusted prices of microprocessors, the increase in memory capacity (Random Access Memory and flash), the improvement of sensors, and even the number and size of pixels in digital cameras, are strongly linked to Moore's law.
 These ongoing changes in digital electronics have been a driving force of technological and social change, productivity, and economic growth.

 Industry experts have not reached a consensus on exactly when Moore's law will cease to apply.
 Microprocessor architects report that semiconductor advancement has slowed industry-wide since around 2010, slightly below the pace predicted by Moore's law.
-In September 2022 Nvidia CEO Jensen Huang claimed that Moore's law is dead; meanwhile, Intel CEO Pat Gelsinger claimed the opposite.
+In September 2022, Nvidia CEO Jensen Huang considered Moore's law dead, while Intel's then CEO Pat Gelsinger had the opposite view.